ONSdigital/ras-secure-message/API.md

 Messages are sent using an email-like set of characteristics ( From, To , Subject and Body).
 They also encompass ONS specific meta data such as survey, collection case, reporting unit and collection instrument.

 The api uses UUIDs to define from, to, survey, collection case, reporting unit and collection exercise.

 Each message is stored internally with a set of flags that indicate the state of the message per actor.
 These flags are known as labels in the service.
 That is if person A sends a message to person B then person A will have a label of SENT and person B will have a labels of INBOX and UNREAD.
 This storage of state per actor is crucial.

 The api endpoints fall into 4 groups:

 * Messages - These end points can be used to send a message , read a message, get a count of unread messages , and change a label on a message
-* Drafts - Messages can be saved as Drafts for further editing .
-The ability to create drafts , read drafts , modify drafts and view lists of drafts are provided through these endpoints.
 * Conversations - Messages can exist as part of a conversation .
 Messages within a conversation share the same thread identifier.
 Conversations/Threads can be obtained via a list of conversations or a specific conversation.
 * Health and Information - Several endpoints are provided that can be used to view the health and status of the service